kviolka/snapback/README.md

 How to use
 ----------

 At the moment all config variables are directly in the script, no external config yet.
+This is work in progress...

 Questions?